glassbead0/hanabi-conventions/Reference.md

   * Next, Cathy sees that Bob just blind-played a blue 3 immediately after this red clue, so she knows that she must have a one-away from playable red card - the red 4.
 Cathy holds on to the red 4 for later and discards.
 * Except in rare circumstances, ***Bluffing* is only permissible when you are the person directly before the player who is blind-playing a card**.
 This is called being in *Bluff Seat*.
 Do not *Bluff* unless you are in *Bluff Seat*!
 (This follows from *Good Lie Principle*.)

+### Choosing between 2 equal value play clues

+* If there are 2 equaly value play clues available to give, for example, you can give a 1-for-1 play clue on a green 2 in Bob's hand on, or a 1-for-1 play clue on a blue 2 in Cathy's hand, there are a few factors to consider when deciding which clue to give.
+* If one of the cards leads into another playbable card that is visible, but not yet clued, you should lean towards cluing that one, although other circuumstances might make you choose otherwise.
+* All other things being equal, if there are 2 equal value 1-for-1 clues to give, you should give the clue on the card that is closer to chop, because that one is in more danger of moving it's way to chop and being discarded.
+For Example:
+   * Blue 1 and Green 1 are played on the stacks.
+   * Nobody has any clued cards
+   * Bob has Blue 2 on slot 4, Cathy has Green 2 on slot 2
+   * Alice clues blue to Bob, touching his Blue 2 on slot 4 as a play clue.
+This is better than cluing Cathy Green, since the team has more time to give that clue.

+ * The exception to this rule is when 2 players each have a copy of the same playable card, and you can choose which player to give the clue to.
+In this case, you shoudl give the clue to the player who's card is *farthest* from chop.
+This allows the other trash copy of the card to be discarded sooner, rather than filling up someones hand for a long time

 ### The Early Game (Intermediate Section)

 * The *Early Game* is introduced in the beginner's document.
 In short: